zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 3-tier config.

 If a `primary` configuration key is provided, it will be used as the "default" configuration.
-If there is no configuration named `primary`, Rails will use the first configuration as default for each environment.
-The default configurations will use the default Rails filenames.
+If there is no configuration named `primary`, Zoisite will use the first configuration as default for each environment.
+The default configurations will use the default Zoisite filenames.
 For example, primary configurations will use `db/schema.rb` for the schema file, whereas all the other entries will use `db/[CONFIGURATION_NAMESPACE]_schema.rb` for the filename.